-The NFFF has traditionally supported projects that serve its goals of honoring fallen firefighters, providing resources to survivors, and reducing firefighter deaths and injuries since its inception.
-The NFFF’s work in educating the firefighter community about health and disease prevention has led it to identify a broader need for all first responders — firefighters, law enforcement, paramedics, emergency medical technicians, and other people who provide emergency services — to have access to and receive training in addressing common health, wellness and injury issues that arise due to the unique and important nature of their work.
-Identifying this gap in the education currently available to the first responder community as a whole led the NFFF to form the First Responder Center for Excellence for Reducing Occupational Illness, Injuries and Deaths, Inc.
+Since its inception, the NFFF has traditionally supported projects that serve its goals of honoring fallen firefighters, providing resources to survivors, and reducing firefighter deaths and injuries.
+Through its work in educating the firefighter community about health and disease prevention, the NFFF identified a broader need for all first responders — firefighters, law enforcement, paramedics, emergency medical technicians and other people who provide emergency services — to have access to and receive training in addressing common health, wellness and injury issues that arise due to the unique and important nature of their work.
+Identifying that gap in the education available to the first responder community as a whole led the NFFF to form the FRCE in 2016.

 The FRCE is committed to promoting quality educational awareness and research in five main programmatic areas:

 Our Mission and Vision